yminnebo/TransitSHIME/README.md

 ### Which markdowns contain the code to which figures/results?

-As you can see, there are 3 markdowns in the code: `NGS_analyses.Rmd`, `FCM_analyses.Rmd` and `SCFA_analyses.Rmd`.
+As you can see, there are 3 markdowns in the code: `FCM_analyses.Rmd`, `NGS_analyses.Rmd` and `SCFA_analyses.Rmd`.
 Each of them contain codes to specific results and figures:
 * <b>FCM_analyses</b>: The code related to all flow cytometry analyses AND carbohydrate utilisation.
 The raw flow cytometry data that has been analysed is accessible via this [Link](http://flowrepository.org/id/FR-FCM-Z5K7).
 The code reflects on main figure <b>1</b>, Supplementary figures <b>S6, S7 and S8</b>.
 * <b>NGS_analyses</b>: Figure